umgbhalla/starred/README.md

 ## Python

+- [twintproject/twint](https://github.com/twintproject/twint) - An advanced Twitter scraping & OSINT tool written in Python that doesn't use Twitter's API, allowing you to scrape a user's followers, following, Tweets and more while evading most API limitations.
 - [Gbox4/tstock](https://github.com/Gbox4/tstock) - A command line tool to view stock charts in the terminal.
 - [google/jax](https://github.com/google/jax) - Composable transformations of Python+NumPy programs: differentiate, vectorize, JIT to GPU/TPU, and more
 - [jarun/googler](https://github.com/jarun/googler) - :mag: Google from the terminal